umddb/cmsc424-fall2015/project1/README.md

 upcoming birthday within next 21 days.
 Assume today is Sept 1, 2015 (so look for birthdays between Sept 1 and Sept 21).
 You can hardcode that if you'd like.
 The output should have two columns: user, friend_to_wish (so latter's birthday is in the next 3 weeks).
-Order by user, friend_to_wish.
+Order by user, friend_to_wish.<br>
 Hint: Use "extract" function that operates on the dates.

 4. For each user who has posted at least two status updates, count the average amount of time between his or her status updates in seconds.
-Output should contain two columns: userid, avgtime Order the results in the increasing order by the userid.
+Output should contain two columns: userid, avgtime Order the results in the increasing order by the userid.<br>
-Hint: Date substraction returns the amount in (fractional) number of days.
+Hint: Date substraction returns the amount in (fractional) number of days. <br>
 Hint 2: The number of seconds in a day is 86400.

 5. Find the name(s) of the group with the maximum number of members.
 Order by the group